Oil falls on U.S. stocks rise, weaker economic outlook

 Official U.S. oil inventory data was due to be published later on Wednesday by the Energy Information Administration.
 [EIA/S]

-Sentiment was also clouded by concerns over the health of the world economy at a time of escalating trade disputes between the United States and its major trading partners.
+Investors are concerned by the health of the world economy at a time of escalating trade disputes between the United States and its major trading partners.

 The OECD’s composite leading indicator, which covers the western advanced economies plus China, India, Russia, Brazil, Indonesia and South Africa, peaked in January but has since fallen and slipped below trend in May and June.